neophob/PixelController/README.md

-There are more options in the config file, take a look - each option should be documented.
+There are more options in the config file, take a look - each option is documented in the config file.

 ## FRONTENDS